 5. Spend a Day in Historic Downtown Frederick

 Besides all of the wonderfully unique specialty shops, historic buildings and the best restaurants in Downtown Frederick, there are also several special events to enjoy, such as:

 - Summer Concert Series – Free Live Music at Baker Park’s Bandshell

 - Summerfest Family Theatre is FREE in the mornings for the kiddos.

 - Frederick’s 4th, the biggest 4th of July fireworks event in Frederick, Md.

 - First Saturday in Downtown Frederick is super popular!

 - Alive @ Five every Thursday from May through September, Downtown Frederick is abuzz with an outdoor happy hour and live music at Carroll Creek (only $5)

-One option is to take a trip out to Gathland State Park.
+For example, one option is to take a trip out to Gathland State Park.

 But, before you go, read up on Exploring Burkittsville, MD.